DataBrewery/cubes/doc/model.rst

 default_hierarchy_name name of a hierarchy that will be used as default info                   custom info, such as formatting.
 Not used by cubes
                        framework.
+template               name of a dimension that will be used as template
 ====================== ===================================================

 Example: